 Most of the Sangre De Cristo Ranches

-recreation.
 We have several parcels above 9,000' elevation surrounded by Greenbelt or with Greenbelt nearby.
-Most of
+Most of the private

-the private land up there in the SDCR is owned by out-of-state owners and it is easy to get your neighbor's permission
+land up there in the SDCR is owned by out-of-state owners and it is easy to get your neighbor's permission to hunt on

-our UNIT 83 for the second and third rifle seasons.
-Check the link below for the dates.
+Management Units, including our UNIT 83, for the second and third rifle seasons.

-certificate and they can get an out-of-state bull license for $104.
-Adults have to pay $554 for an out of state bull license.
+a hunter safety certificate and they can get an out-of-state bull license for $110.
+Adults have to pay $650 for an out-of-state

-You can also go to the internet, starting in Mid-July and get left over cow licenses also for $104/to $554 You
+bull license.
+You can also go to the internet, starting in Mid-July and get leftover cow licenses for $490.

 and the best time is in the morning , when they are on the ground feeding.

 Ranching for Wildlife- Trinchera Ranch